junh-ki/dias_kuksa_doc/docs/source/contents/cloud.rst

 dias_kuksa - InfluxDB-Consumer
 ##############################

-* Since there are possibly more applications that use InfluxDB other than Grafana, it makes sense to create a consumer application that fetches data from InfluxDB and makes them available for any purposes.
+Since there are possibly more applications that use InfluxDB other than Grafana, it makes sense to create a consumer application that fetches data from InfluxDB and makes them available for any purposes.

 * There is an InfluxDB consumer Python script, `influxDB_consumer.py`, in `dias_kuksa/utils/cloud/`.

 * The script fetches the last data under certain keys from the local InfluxDB server and store them in the corresponding Python dictionary to each key by using the function, `storeNewMetricVal`.

-* You can use the data in the dictionary according to your purpose and goals.
+Then you can use the data in the Python dictionary according to your purpose and goals.